 Another important aspect of improving your technique is to focus on your pedal strokes.
 You should aim to pedal hard and efficiently throughout the trail by employing a smooth and consistent pedal stroke.
 Avoid pedaling too fast or too slow, as this can lead to loss of traction or unnecessary fatigue.
 You should also learn how to use your gears to maintain an optimal pedal cadence that matches the terrain.
 Proper technique coupled with optimal body position will not only make your mountain bike faster but also make your ride more enjoyable.

-You may also like: Top Tips on How to Easily Attach a Basket to Your Mountain Bike
+You may also like: How to Adjust Disc Brakes on Your Mountain Bike

 Optimize your suspension settings